Season 1, episode 3: “Kill Me Now”

 — Doublemint is a US brand of peppermint-flavored chewing gum produced by the Wrigley Company since 1914.
 In 1939, Wrigley launched an advertising campaign starring a pair of identical twins, a play on the “double” in the brand name.

-— The twins were illustrated in print advertisements until 1959 when 21-year-olds Jayne and Joan Knoerzer were hired to play them.
-They have since been depicted by numerous sets of twins, including Linda Puffers and Lisa Winters, who had the longest run from 1985-1995.
+- The twins were illustrated in print advertisements until 1959 when 21-year-olds Jayne and Joan Knoerzer were hired to play them.
+They have been portrayed since by numerous sets of twins, including Linda Puffers and Lisa Winters, who had the longest run from 1985 to 1995.
 Nicole and Natalie Garza were cast as Doublemint twins in 2005 and, coincidentally, have a guest spot on Gilmore Girls later in the series.

 EMILY: Now you look just like Tiger Woods.

-— Eldrick “Tiger” Woods (born 1975) is a professional US golfer.
-He is “widely regarded as one of the greatest golfers, and one of the most famous athletes of all time.
-He will be inducted into the World Golf Hall of Fame in 2021” (Wikipedia).
+- Eldrick “Tiger” Woods (born 1975) is a professional US golfer.
+He is “widely regarded as one of the greatest golfers of all time and is one of the most famous athletes in modern history.
+He is an inductee of the World Golf Hall of Fame” (Wikipedia).

 RORY: Is it hard to become a member here?